boucadair/CATS-framework/draft-ietf-cats-framework.md

 Service sites are the premises that host a set of computing resources.
 As mentioned in {{cats-ids}}, a compute service (e.g., for face recognition purposes or a game server) is uniquely identified by a CATS Service IDentifier (CS-ID).
 The CS-ID does not need to be globally unique, though, for example, in the case of CATS working in a limited domain.

-Service instances are the accessed by service contact instance in CATS framework, therefore, a client will not see the service instances but only the service contact instance.
+As service instances are accessed via a service contact instance, a client will not see the service instances but only the service contact instance.

 A single service can be represented and accessed via several contact instances that run in different regions of a network.